 I have a Diploma in Clinical and Pastoral Counselling and a Certificate in Couples and Family Counselling.
 I am also a graduate of The Developmental Model of Couples Therapy training under Ellyn Bader Ph.D. at The Couples Institute.

 I love learning and am committed to my professional development, regularly taking different courses each year.
-I also love learning through interacting with others, following up on anything that challenges me and sharing it with the people I work with.
+I also value learning through interacting with others, following up on anything that challenges me and sharing it with the people I work with.
 I believe it’s important to take care of my own emotional, physical and spiritual health in order to be my best for my clients.

 My personal journey: